To listen to the blog post “How I Went From Single Mom Struggling To Being Successful” over reading it then click the play button below.

 But I made sure we did not starve.
 Although I had to eat some humble pie I went to food pantries and even got some food from my local church so that we would have something.
 I did not tell most people what we were going through.
 Not friends, not family, not anyone.
 I was ashamed and to the people who did know I was looked at like a burden.
 Like I had done something wrong and it was my fault I was in this situation.

-Struggling To Get My Son’s Immunizations With No Insurance
+4. Struggling Single Mom And The Struggle To Get My Son’s Immunizations With No Insurance

 Around this time my son was starting the second grade at a private school, he had always gone to and my mother was paying his tuition.
 As I went to register him for school I found out that he needed to have his shots.
 Mind you I had no job, no health insurance, and no way to pay out of pocket for shots.
 Through a little research, I found that there was a health van that would give kids free shots for school.
 I was so happy that I packed up my son and went to the place where the van was.